Step up the search for butterflies

 Charity information: Butterfly Conservation

-Butterflies and moths are one of the world’s most diverse species groups, and in the UK are key indicators of the health of the environment.
+Butterflies are one of the world’s most diverse species groups, and in the UK are key indicators of the health of the environment.
 Their population trends influence land management and other environmental policies.
 It is vital that we improve geographic coverage so that our measures of butterfly abundance are robust and able to inform decision making.
 Improvements in coverage are required, especially in upland areas of north and west Britain, where many recorders holiday, but few live.

 The Wider Countryside Butterfly Survey (WCBS) was established in 2009 to improve our understanding of how butterflies and day-flying moths (and through them other wildlife) are faring in the general countryside.
 We urgently need funds to develop novel ways to link up recorders on holiday with survey opportunities that improve WCBS coverage.
 We will develop an interactive website that highlights under-recorded areas and enables recorders to visit them efficiently, and thus contribute to the WCBS.